GRDI-GenARCC/tutorials-and-workshops/Conda/conda_usage.md

 #### Export environment

-To best way to export a conda environmnet is in a [YAML](https://en.wikipedia.org/wiki/YAML) file.
+The best way to export a conda environment is in a [YAML](https://en.wikipedia.org/wiki/YAML) file.
 You can create the `.yml` file of your active environment with the following command:

 ```bash
 # yml file with all packages dependencies and versions